developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Country of Operation Channel Mask
 Used to specify the *Channel Mask* that determines which of the *Channels* that are allowed, based on the currently selected *Country of Operation* is used by the RFID module.

+**Notes**:
-- If no *Channel Mask* is specified, the RFID module is free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.
+* If no *Channel Mask* is specified, the RFID module is free to use any or all *Channels* that are available based on the currently selected *Country of Operation*.

-- If a *Channel Mask* is specified, the specified value must consist of one or more *Channel Numbers*, separated by commas if more than one is specified, which identify the *Channels* that can be used.
+* If a *Channel Mask* is specified, the specified value must consist of one or more *Channel Numbers*, separated by commas if more than one is specified, which identify the *Channels* that can be used.
 The RFID module limits itself to just the *Channels* that are allowed for the currently selected *Country of Operation* AND that are in the set of *Channels* specified through this Managed Configuration.

-Consult the product documentation for the Zebra Android device being used to obtain the set of allowable *Channel Numbers*.
+To obtain the set of allowable *Channel Numbers*, please refer to the product documentation that accompanied the Zebra Android device(s) being configured

 ### Country of Operation Channel Hopping
 Used to configure whether *Channel Hopping* is performed among the *Channels* that are used by the RFID module.